-We have provided general maintenance guidelines for each of our turf grass varieties within the grass brand boxes below.
-Best maintenance practices do change slightly based on your location and soil type.
-We have also included seasonal maintenance videos below.
-We encourage you to watch and follow.
+Every one of our turfgrass brand pages has a general maintenance guideline sheet that can be easily downloaded.
+However, maintenance practices change slightly based on location and soil type.
 We strongly recommend seeking a professional recommendation from your local extension office or landscape supply store to ensure that you are properly maintaining your lawn based on the requirements of your area and soil type.

 Some things to keep in mind are: